prjctgeek/foodie/content/recipes/hamburgers/index.md

 Why is something so simple and well understood as a Hamburger here?

-Well, referring to the [guidelines](/guidelines), we're not going to put sauce, mayo, relish, etc on these.
+Well, referring to the [guidelines](/guidelines), we're not going to put sauce, Mayonnaise, relish, etc on these.
 How do we turn a dry hockey-puck of meat into something tasty as-is?

-My solution is two fold: add fat and flavor to the meat then use souse-vide.
+My solution is two fold: add fat and flavor to the meat then use sous-vide.

 <!-- more -->